-Scientists and psychologists have been working really hard to know and eradicate the causes of these mood disorders to ensure a better mental health and quality of life.
+Scientists and psychologists have been working really hard to know and eradicate the causes of these mood disorders to ensure better mental health and quality of life.

 Some of the mood disorders identified so far are;